Judge returns for Yanks, Betts sits for Red Sox after delay

 For Boston Red Sox star Mookie Betts, it was just the opposite.

-Judge was set to play and Betts to sit out when the Yankees and Red Sox opened a three-game series Tuesday night.
-The game was pushed back six hours to 7:05 p.m. because of rain in the forecast.
+Judge was hitless in his return and Betts sat out when the Yankees beat the Red Sox 3-2 in the opener of a three-game series Tuesday night.
+The game was pushed back about six hours because of rain in the forecast and began at 7:08 p.m.

-The delay allowed Judge to break into manager Aaron Boone’s lineup for the first time since breaking his right wrist on July 26.
+The delay allowed Judge to talk his way into manager Aaron Boone’s lineup for the first time since breaking his right wrist on July 26.
 Boone slotted Judge to bat second and play right field, but only because the late start gave him and the front office a few extra hours to evaluate Judge.

+“I just voiced my opinion — a lot,” Judge said with a grin.
+“And they kind of got tired of me telling them I would be playing, so they finally said, ‘Let’s just put him in there and see what happens.’”

+Judge went 0 for 4, including a pop fly to the warning track in the right field corner, but he came away pleased with his at-bats.
+Boone thought he seemed impressively sharp after being on the shelf for so long.

 Manager Alex Cora wrote Betts in as his center fielder as of 9 a.m., even after the AL MVP contender injured his left side Sunday.
 But then the conditions turned soggy.